SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-spec.md

 	**Opening a new specification**

-3. The *Specification* window is divided into several section.
+3. The *Specification* window is divided into several sections.
 The actual content depends on the choice made by the user in step 1 of this scenario.
 To introduce changes unfold the sections, modify the current settings (choose from the list or insert the value by